dcoldeira/Embedded_Linux/README.md

  Basic C++ programs -
 =====================

-*These C++ programs are basic **procedural** programming examples.
-They are not tutorials by any mean as they are only to show the basics and fundamentals in modern C++, they perform concepts like Variables and Constants, Vectors, Statements and Operators, Characters and Strings, Controlling Program Flow, and Functions, that is all the basics in C++ **procedural** programming that needs to be understood before properly touching Object Oriented Programming in C++.*
+**These C++ programs are basic *procedural* programming examples.
+They are not tutorials by any mean as they are only to show the basics and fundamentals in modern C++.
+They perform concepts like Variables and Constants, Vectors, Statements and Operators, Characters and Strings, Controlling Program Flow, and Functions - All the basics in C++ *procedural* programming that is needs to be understood before properly performing Object Oriented Programming in C++.**

 [1 - Menu.cpp](https://github.com/dcoldeira/Cpp/blob/master/Menu.cpp)